crossplane/upjet/docs/configuring-a-resource.md

 - Field contains sensitive information but not marked as `Sensitive` or vice versa.
-- An attribute does not make sense to have in CRD schema, like [tags_all for jet AWS resources].
+- An attribute does not make sense to have in CRD schema, like [tags_all for provider-upjet-aws resources].
 - Moving parameters from Terraform provider config to resources schema to fit Crossplane model, e.g. [AWS region] parameter is part of provider config in Terraform but Crossplane expects it in CR spec.